LumingSun/ML4DB-paper-list/README.md

 * LearnedSQLGen: Constraint-aware SQL Generation using Reinforcement Learning (SIGMOD 2022)
 * PreQR: Pre-training Representation for SQL Understanding (SIGMDO 2022)
 * From BERT to GPT-3 Codex: Harnessing the Potential of Very Large Language Models for Data Management (VLDB 2022)
+* A survey on deep learning approaches for text-to-SQL (VLDBJ)
 =================
 ## Stargazers over time